BrandenEK/BlasII.DataExtractor/docs/README.md

-# Blasphemous 2 Modding API
+# Blasphemous 2 Data Extractor

 ## Features
 - Use the extract command to extract certain data from the game